spe-uob/2021-AIWorkflow/README.md

 1. ICR_NAMESPACE (The namespace of your cluster)
 2. IBM_CLOUD_API_KEY (An API key to access IBM Cloud)

-Detailed instructions can found in [the actual action file](/.github/workflows/ibm.yml)
+Detailed instructions can be found in [the actual action file](/.github/workflows/ibm.yml)

 **IMPORTANT**: Please run the ibm_cloud_setup.sh shell script prior to running the action.